theduckcompany/duckcloud/README.md

 # DuckCloud

-<h3 align='center'> A WebDAV server for the families. </h3>
+<h3 align='center'> A fully featured WebDAV server. </h3>

-Keep your family's devices in-sync with a small but full-featured WebDAV server.<br/>
+Keep all your files accessible with a small but full-featured WebDAV server.<br/>

 <p align="center">
     <a href="https://github.com/theduckcompany/duckcloud/commits/master">